abuabdiAllah/CS216_WordLadderPuzzle/README.md

 demonstrate a word ladder puzzle for a small group of four-letter words only.
 For example, let us solve the “ladder” from the word “FOOL” to the word “SAGE”, and remember we only have a small set of four-letter words available.
 We can solve this problem using a graph algorithm similar to what we have done in Lab11.

+## Concepts of Solution

 Here is an outline of what we are going to do:
 • Represent the relationships between the words as a graph: each four-letter word represents a Vertex in the Graph; there is an edge from one word to another if the two words are only different by a single letter.
 • Use the graph algorithm named Breadth First Search (BFS) to find a shortest path from the starting word to the ending word.

+## Example of Purpose

 The illustration in Figure 1 below, shows how to solve the FOOL to SAGE word ladder problem in a small group of four-letter words.
 Notice that the graph is an undirected graph.